mvelasquezdata/colombia-agrifood-data-analysis/README.md

 * **Visualization:** Plotly Express, Matplotlib
 * **Economic Indicators:** Yield analysis (t/ha), Growth trends.

+## Conclusions & Strategic Insights

+As an Industrial Engineer and Economist, I have drawn the following strategic conclusions from the 2021-2024 tomato supply chain data:

+### 1. Production Concentration & Market Resilience
+* **Insight:** Production remains highly concentrated in five key departments (Boyaca, Huila, Antioquia, Santander, and Norte de Santander).
+This geographical specialization allows for logistical economies of scale but also creates a high systemic risk in the event of regional climate disruptions or localized strike actions.
+* **Strategic Take:** Supply chain diversification or the development of secondary production hubs could stabilize national prices during regional off-seasons.

+### 2. The Yield Gap: Technical Efficiency vs. Extensive Growth
+* **Insight:** The yield analysis ($t/ha$) reveals a significant disparity between high-tech municipalities and traditional farming zones.
+Many regions increase output simply by planting more hectares (extensive growth) rather than improving technology (intensive growth).
+* **Strategic Take:** There is a major opportunity for ROI in agricultural technology (Irrigation, Greenhouse automation, and Seed genetics).
+Closing the yield gap in underperforming municipalities by just 15% could outweigh the benefits of expanding the agricultural frontier.

+### 3. Municipal Pareto Distribution
+* **Insight:** A "Pareto" behavior is evident in the scatter plot: roughly 20% of the municipalities are responsible for nearly 80% of the total production volume.
+* **Strategic Take:** Policy and private investment should focus on these "Anchor Municipalities" to strengthen collection centers and cold chain infrastructure, as improvements here have the highest impact on the overall national supply.

+### 4. Yield Outliers and Best Practices
+* **Insight:** Certain municipalities show yield rates significantly above the national average.
+These are likely regions with better access to credit, technical assistance, or high-density planting models.
+* **Strategic Take:** Benchmarking the operational processes of these "Yield Leaders" is essential for designing scalable technical assistance programs for the rest of the country.

 ---
 **Mario Velasquez** *Industrial Engineer & Economist | Data Analyst*